YousefED/reactive/README.md

 <sup>View on [CodeSandbox](https://codesandbox.io/s/reactivedatareact-basic-example-ihgu9?file=/src/App.tsx)</sup>

 Pass in any object to `useReactive` to create a Reactive state.
-Any properties (even nested) can be mutated, and your component will update automatically.
+Any properties (even nested / deep properties) can be mutated, and your component will update automatically if it's using any of the changed data.

+_reactive knows that your component uses state.clickCount, and when you click the button, it detects the change to clickCount and figures out which components need to be re-rendered with the new value._

 ### Advanced example